Top 10 Dogs Good With Children Part II

 Number 3 – Poodle

 What do you think of that Poodle haircut?
 I’m really not a fan of the funky hair-dos (although I did have a mohawk for a short period of time).
-The Poodle comes in high on our list only getting average scores for energy (medium-high) and intangibles (I like the poodles coat because it does not shed, but on the other hand it is difficult to maintain and groom).
+The Poodle comes in high on our list only getting average scores for energy (medium-high) and intangibles (I like the poodle coat because it does not shed, but on the other hand it is difficult to maintain and groom).
 From Wikipedia:

 Proud, elegant, dignified, good-natured, highly intelligent, very trainable, pleasant, happy, sensitive, friendly.

 Poodles are one of the most intelligent and trainable dogs.
 That being said there is a standard poodle in our neighborhood who I would consider highly intelligent.
-However, I have noticed that this poodle does bark a lot (everytime we walk past the house) and is aggressive towards my dogs.
+However, I have noticed that this poodle does bark a lot (every time we walk past the house) and is aggressive towards my dogs.
 I have a feeling these are traits not common to the poodle.
-Throughout most of my readings the poodle almost always gets high marks.
+Throughout most of my readings, the poodle almost always gets high marks.

 Energy Level: 6